rssoftwareab/arrigo-support/docs/index.md

 - Reading variables is now approx. 40-200 times faster
 - Added a new mutation for writing data based on keys in the view content
 - Writing to variables from within an SVG now works as expected

+### `1.0.247` (*2020-11-06*)

+#### Installer

+- Preparing for Windows update KB4577586 (Flash removal).
+- Args passing when installation upgrade
+- Folders were created in the disk root if the installer was run directly after a fresh EXO installation.
+- Powershell version check
+- Unsafe Mode flag added.
+Lets you try to install on unsupported OS'es.
+- Added a "press any key to continue" when running in unsafe mode

+#### Tools

+- Greater support for Shared: in tools.
+- Hotfix: Chart arguments did not show up in folder views tool
+- Hotfix: Argument template missing in FolderViewsTool.

+#### Templates

+- ViewAppLib+ListViewTemplates+ViewDesignerTemplates:PTS19054:New fan,pump and compressor symbol
+- Icon-path error in station's ArrigoBMS.Exocommands
+- Preparing for area types
+- New Corrigo 5.0 template and related files

+#### Runtime

+- Fix bug in arguments in many instances of same shared viewfile.

 ### `1.0.239` (*2020-10-27*)